 Is this easy?
 Does it happen overnight?

-In my experience, the answer to both of those questions is no. Nor do we achieve some absolute state of self that is entirely rid of whatever problematic influences figured heavily in childhood.
+In my experience, the answer to both of those questions is no. Nor do we achieve some absolute state of self that is entirely rid of negative influences that figured heavily in childhood.
 There are certain demons I continue to fight — all these years later — and I know they were nurtured around my mother’s kitchen table.
-But those demons visit less and less often; I am so much stronger and smarter than they are.
+But those demons visit less often; I am so much stronger and smarter than they are.
 I know what it is to live a healthier emotional and physical life.
 I have learned that we can believe in our best self, becoming a better self, “practice” those better behaviors, and that positive practice will eventually become habit.

 And none of us do this in a vacuum.

 You May Also Enjoy